 How Sweet It Is: Hard Cider and Tasting Rooms

 The rise in cideries in North Carolina seems fitting, as the state ranks seventh in yearly apple production.
-Many of those apples come out of Henderson County, which produces roughly 85 percent of all apples grown here.
+Many of those apples come out of Henderson County, which produces more than two-thirds of all apples grown here.

 Co-owners David Hall Bowman and Jessica Puzzo-Bowman were inspired to open Black Mountain following a trip to England several years ago.
 The English influences are evident with several of Black Mountain’s ciders (which rotate on a seasonal basis).
-The tasting room is open Monday, and Wednesday through Saturday.
+The tasting room is open Thursday through Sunday.

-What to sample: Try The Puritan, which is made using a 17th-century recipe from colonial New England, featuring the wild yeasts of raisins and Good Queen Bess, a cider-lavender mead blend named for Queen Elizabeth I, who had a fondness for lavender.
+What to sample: Try The Puritan, which is made using a 17th-century recipe from colonial New England, featuring the wild yeasts of raisins.
 Black Mountain’s flagship is Pomona, a tantalizing cider that has a perfect dryness to it, and is also available to take home in bottles.

 Noble prides itself on making pure hard cider “from tree to tap.”
-The popularity in this cidery grew so much that it expanded operations in 2015 from Fletcher to West Asheville, where it now boasts a taproom open Thursday through Sunday, complete with guided tours, where you can see apple pressings firsthand.
+The popularity in this cidery grew so much that it's expanded to two locations, including a taproom in West Asheville open Wednesday through Sunday.
+A third location in Brevard, complete with a taproom and pizza kitchen, is expected to open in late 2019.